IBM/ibmi-oss-docs/java/wildfly/DEPLOYMENT.md

-# Deploying WildFly on IBM i (using GitBucket as a sample application)
+# Deploying WildFly on IBM i

 This simple guide is intended to help you deploy your first application in WildFly standalone mode.
 For this exercise, we use [GitBucket](https://github.com/gitbucket/gitbucket) as a sample application.
 You can similarly deploy any .war file using these steps

-# Prerequisite setup
+## Prerequisite setup
 As with any open source software, it is recommended that you use an SSH terminal session to perform these tasks.
 QSH or other 5250 interfaces may work, but can be problematic.

-## Run bash and set appropriate environment variables
+### Run bash and set appropriate environment variables
 These steps assume you are running with SSH and
 [using bash as your default shell](../../troubleshooting/SETTING_BASH.md).